s0md3v/s0md3v.github.io/_posts/2023/2023-04-07-suffering-superheroes.markdown

 In 1959, a woman got seriously injured by falling from a mountain.
 She could not receive treatment because the nearest hospital was on the other side of the mountain and the only way to it was going around the mountain.
 Due to a lack of medical attention in time, she passed away.
 Her husband, Dashrath Manjhi[^dashrath] was so affected by her death that he decided to carve a path through the mountain.
 He had nothing but a hammer and chisel and it took him 22 years to do so.
 The path he carved reduced the distance between *Atri* and *Wazirganj* blocks from 55 km to 15 km.
-Was he stupid for purposefully spending 22 years in misery instead of doing a fresh start in life or something?
+Was he a moron for purposefully spending 22 years in misery instead of doing a fresh start in life or something?

 I wonder why millions of Indians sacrificed themselves to protest against the atrocities the British were committing against them.
 Why would they willingly go to a protest knowing the British may tie them to a cannon and blast them off, were they stupid?[^cannon]

 I have a friend who is a transgender woman.
 She must have had all reasonable thoughts before she came out.
 "What if my parents abandoned me?
 How will my friends, classmates and neighbors take it?
 What if I get killed as a hate crime?[^hatecrime] What about the harassment I will face in everyday life and on the internet?
 What about the bias in dating?..."
 Despite all this, she declared that she is a woman, is she stupid?

+If the famous "genius" scientist were so smart, why did almost all of them work obsessively?
+Do they not know it's bad for their health?
+Are they idiots?

 Enough examples.
 Let's talk about Socrates, was he stupid?